nomnom-studio/Dice-of-Six/README.md

 inspired by **COMP565: Advanced Computer Graphics** and **COMP485: Human-Computer Interaction** by **Professor Vahe Karamian**.
 The coursework provided the foundation for transforming theoretical concepts into an interactive software product.

-The project now functions as a structured business initiative focused on building a
+The project functions as a structured business focused on developing a commercially viable game.
-commercially viable game through professional software engineering practices.
-Its operations include a formal business plan, defined development roadmap,
-and verifiable daily documentation that reflect the standards of legitimate self-employment.
+It operates under a formal business plan with a defined development roadmap and verifiable daily documentation, ensuring that all work aligns with the standards of legitimate self-employment.

 Conducting this work in the United States allows access to
 industry-leading tools, digital distribution platforms, and innovation networks essential for global release.
-In turn, the project contributes to the U.S. creative economy by fostering
-independent software production, generating intellectual property,
-and strengthening the presence of small-scale digital entertainment businesses within the U.S. market.
+In turn, the project contributes to the U.S. creative economy by fostering independent software production, and strengthening the presence of small-scale digital entertainment businesses within the U.S. market.

 ---